mibrito/gastruck/README.md

 It consists in collect, store and display data about fuel prices of a Brazilian agency called [ANP](http://www.anp.gov.br/preco/index.asp).

+The application contains a cover page, and a series of pages to go deeper from states to cities and the to gas stations, which .
+It also presents statistics about the cities fuel prices an the individual gas station prices.
+However if you prefere navegating by searching a name of a place: state/city/station you can perform a search on the API and choose the place you would like.

+## Usage

 Before going deep in the app, there are some steps to be followed before.

 First, you will need to get the data from ANP.
 To do so, you can use